cockroachdb/docs/decimal.md

 ## Format

-When inserting a decimal value, format it as `DECIMAL '1.2345'`.
-This casts the value as a string, which preserves the number's exact precision.
+When inserting into a `DECIMAL` column, format the value as `1.2345`.
+CockroachDB considers the type of the column when handling literals, so non-decimal numbers are also accepted.

 Alternately, you can cast a float as a decimal: `CAST(1.2345 AS DECIMAL)`.
-However, note that precision will be limited to 17 digits in total (both to the left and right of the decimal point).
+However, note that the precision will be limited to 17 digits in total (both to the left and right of the decimal point).

-{{site.data.alerts.callout_info}}A future version of CockroachDB will support declaring a decimal as a literal instead of needing to cast from a string or float.{{site.data.alerts.end}}

 ## Size